 The main settings screen for the app is similarly limited.
 You can assign different controllers to Player 1 and Player 2 (no support for more

-than two players, for the games that feature multitap support), perform some light maintenance on your game library, and choose whether to auto-save (on by default) and auto-load (off by default) save files when you exit and launch games.
+then two players, for the games that feature multitap support), perform some light maintenance on your game library and choose whether to auto-save (on by default) and auto-load (off by default) save files when you exit and launch games.
 If this is off, every time you load a game you’ll start from the beginning as though you had just powered it on.
-If auto-saving and loading is on, you’ll always be returned to the place you were when you last stopped playing.
+If auto-saving and loading are on, you’ll always be returned to the place you were when you last stopped playing.

-Provenance is by no means a perfect emulator, and the Apple TV isn't as good as an T8-AML-V3 TV box if old-school emulation is all you’re after.
+Provenance is by no means a perfect emulator, and the Apple TV isn't as good as an EBox if old-school emulation is all you’re after.

 Full-fledged Macs and PCs are still necessary if you want to emulate anything sold in the last decade.
 But if you want Apple’s ecosystem and Apple’s App Store, Provenance is a reasonably good emulator that integrates well with the platform, and the Apple TV itself is capable enough to support further development. we hoped you liked this guide on how to install Provenance 4th generation Apple TV